 In most states, prosecutors have up to 72 hours to bring charges.
 But certain states, including California, give prosecutors only 48 hours before they must file charges or release the suspect.

 That time limit applies to how long you can be held without charge, but it doesn't necessarily affect the prosecutor's ability to bring charges later on.

 The prosecutor must file charges within the specified time, but those charges are not written in stone.
 The law only requires that a suspect cannot be held without charge for more than 48 or 72 hours, depending on the state.

 The law doesn't prevent the prosecutor from altering the charges as more evidence becomes available.

 The law also allows the prosecutor to ask a judge for more time to bring charges if they can show good cause.
 If the time period to hold you without charge is extended, you should be notified by law enforcement.

-If the prosecutor doesn't bring charges within the time limit then the police have to let you go.
+If the prosecutor doesn't bring charges within the time limit, the police have to let you go.
 Failure to do that is a violation of your rights.

 That also prevents the prosecutor from bringing charges after you're released.
-If you're arrested and then released without charge, prosecutors cannot later bring charges against you for that incident.
+If you're arrested and then released without charge, prosecutors cannot later bring charges against you.

 The law provides us with certain rights, but it's often our responsibility to enforce them.

 If you're held without charge longer than the legal limit or prosecutors try to charge you after you've been released, find a qualified attorney and fight for your rights.